Extended X-ray absorption spectroscopy using an ultrashort pulse laboratory-scale laser-plasma accelerator: Results

-The experiment was conducted using the Gemini Laser at the Central Laser Facility (U.K.).
-An overview of the setup can be seen in Fig.~\ref{fig:setup}~\cite{OurData}.
-The drive laser was focused using an $f$/40 geometry onto a 15 mm diameter gas jet nozzle.
-Each laser pulse (provided at 0.05 Hz) had a duration of $45\pm5$ fs and contained $6.0\pm0.3$ J, corresponding to a peak laser power of $134\pm18$ TW.
-This provided an on-target intensity of ($3.0\pm0.4)\times10^{18}~\textrm{W/cm}^2$ and a laser strength parameter of $a_0=1.2\pm0.1$, before any self-focusing effects.
+\textbf{Experiment setup.} An overview of the setup can be seen in Fig.~\ref{fig:setup}.
+Each drive laser pulse (provided at 0.05 Hz) had a duration of $45\pm5$ fs and contained $6.0\pm0.3$ J, corresponding to a peak laser power of $134\pm18$ TW.
+This provided an on-target intensity of ($3.0\pm0.4)\times10^{18}~\textrm{W~cm}^{-2}$ and a laser strength parameter of $a_0=1.2\pm0.1$.
 As this pulse propagates through the gas, it drives a laser wakefield accelerator (LWFA), expelling electrons from the atoms and creating a charge cavity in the wake of the laser pulse.
 The electrons are accelerated to relativistic energies in this wake, emitting X-ray synchrotron light as they oscillate at the back of the cavity.
-A 99\% He and 1\% $\mathrm{N}_2$ mix was used to promote ionisation injection of electrons into the charge cavity~\cite{Pak2010,McGuffey2010}.
-The nozzle provided a plasma density of $n_e=(2.1\pm0.2)\times10^{18}~\mathrm{cm}^{-3}$.
-After the LWFA the residual drive laser was blocked by a refreshable tape drive (125 $\rm{\mu m}$ Kapton), and the electron beam was diagnosed with a \mbox{0.3 $\mathrm{T}\,\mathrm{m}$} magnetic spectrometer that dispersed the beam onto an imaged scintillating Lanex screen.
-The electron beam was then dumped into a lead shielded cavity.
-The broadband X-ray beam is reflected off a cylindrical HAPG (Highly Annealed Pyrolytic Graphite) crystal, onto a well shielded X-ray CCD.
+The electron beam is subsequently dumped into a lead shielded cavity, while the broadband X-ray beam is reflected off a cylindrically curved HAPG (Highly Annealed Pyrolytic Graphite) crystal, onto a well shielded X-ray CCD.
 The crystal spectrally disperses the X-rays in one axis, while focusing them spatially in the other axis.
-The crystal was tilted 11.8$^\circ$ from the laser and X-ray axis to observe X-rays in the 9 keV region.
 Various copper samples were placed on a translation stage before the CCD, so that their absorption could be measured.
-By temporarily moving the crystal, it was also possible to infer the full broadband spectral shape of the X-rays using an on-axis CCD with an elemental filter array placed in front~\cite{Rousse2004, Kneip2008, Kneip2010, King2019}.
+By temporarily moving the crystal, it was also possible to infer the full broadband spectral shape of the X-rays using an on-axis CCD with an elemental filter array placed in front~\cite{Kneip2008, Kneip2010, King2019}.\\